 Tips for Brewing Barista-Style Coffee

-- Temperature Control: The heart of a perfect coffee lies in getting the temperature right.
+- Temperature control: The heart of a perfect coffee lies in getting the temperature right.
 For espresso, aim for 90-96°C (195-205°F).
 When frothing milk, your sweet spot is around 65°C (150°F).

-Barista Coffee Makers for Barista Coffee
+Top 5 Barista Coffee Makers for Aussies

-1. Breville Barista Express Espresso Machine
+1. Breville Barista Express

 Best Overall Barista Coffee Maker